inkstitch/inkstitch/collections/_tutorial/en/patterned_running_stitch.md

     ![set pattern size](/assets/images/tutorials/pattern-along-path/set-size.png)

     Now you can edit the path.
 Double click on the path to add nodes at specific spots and drag the line or nodes to create your pattern.
-Keep the first and last nodes in place.
+Keep the first and last nodes in place, they should be on line with the x-axis).

     ![final path](/assets/images/tutorials/pattern-along-path/final-path.png)

     The patterned path can be copied and altered as any other path.
 If you need to switch the direction to create a better stitch routing, click on the `Edit on canvas` button again and flip your pattern too.

+    If your pattern exceeds the last point in length, adapt the space setting accordingly.

     ![copy paste](/assets/images/tutorials/pattern-along-path/copy-paste.png)